-A five member board of Commissioners, appointed by Neptune Township, governs the Authority.
+A five-member board of Commissioners, appointed by Neptune Township, governs the Authority.
 An Executive Director, appointed by the Commissioners, administers the Authority.
-Including the Executive Director, TNSA has 20 full time employees and 1 part time administrative employee.
+Including the Executive Director, the Authority has 21 full time employees and 1 part time administrative employee.